Breast Lump

 These tender lumps are actually a sign that your body is preparing to nurse your little one.
 Moreover, these lumps disappear after a few days.
 Doctors around the world suggest that you breastfeed your baby to reduce the risk of breast cancer in the later stages of your life.

-Women with an average breast cancer risk no longer need to perform routine self-exams.
-Pregnant women, on the other hand, should keep an eye on the health of their breasts, since it's important to alert their doctor to any abnormalities that may arise.
+Women with an average risk of breast cancer may not need to perform routine self-exams.
+But pregnant women should keep an eye on the health of their breasts, since it's important to alert their doctor to any abnormalities that may arise.
 Your breasts will be more noticeable if you're aware of what's "normal" for your physique.

 As you constantly check your breasts for lumps, keep in mind that malignant lumps are neither red or painful when they initially form, nor do they clear up with warm water and massage-like blocked milk ducts.
 Any new lumps, skin changes such as thickening, dimples, redness, scales, or pain in a single location or that worsens are things to keep an eye out for and report if you notice them.